 Members are invited to join live monthly video meetings – with real string experts and industry helpers – related to the super-topic and have access to replays of live events.
 The private member group is available at any time for members to ask questions, offer suggestions, give and receive support, and connect with other amazing string teachers all around the world.

 I am so honored to have met a number of incredible, wonderful and inspiring teachers in 2018, through ESTA-Deutschland, the violin groups on Facebook like The Violin Guild, Facebook Violinists and International Music Teachers Exchange.
 For those of you I’ve met in person, whether playing chamber music or at a conference, I am super happy that we got to cross paths and am very thankful for you, more than you can know!
 For those of you whom I’ve had the pleasure of meeting via video conference, or by phone, I thank you too, for your trust and your willingness to employ technology, some of you having used video conference for the very first time!
 And for many others, with whom I have exchanged a few comments or shared a laugh via forums, I thank you too.
 You add joy and value to all.

-Receive a free printable listening activity right now to use with students, and get occasional updates (monthly or so) on this unique, first-of-its-kind opportunity to know more about RSTA!
+Receive a free printable on whether one needs to rehair the bow or not, right now to use with students, and get occasional updates (monthly or so) on this unique, first-of-its-kind opportunity to know more about RSTA!
 Just hit the button below and join the wait list for when the doors open for membership.

 Note: we use MailChimp as our email host so be sure to whitelist bb at superstringsstudio dot com to receive your goodies!